webbeetechnologies/bamboo-molecules/docs/components/ListItem.md

 6. As a component consumer, I want to add text/ badges to the list items.
 7. As a component consumer, I want to add switches to the list items.
 8. As a component consumer, I want to show a ripple on an item that can be clicked.
-9. As a component consumer, I expect to have touch/press [feedback](../features/states.md) when the item can be clicked.
-10. As a component consumer, I want to change the state of the list item with code.\
+9. As a component consumer, I want to change the state of the list item with code.\
    On keyboard, I want to set it to be focused.
-11. As a component consumer, I expect that the left, right and the primary content (title/description) of the list items are correctly spaced out.
+10. As a component consumer, I expect that the left, right and the primary content (title/description) of the list items are correctly spaced out.

 ## Flavours